kmac/mindfulnotifier/README.md

 # mindfulnotifier

+A mindfulness bell with configurable text notifications, schedules, and sound.

 ## About this app

 This app is a simple mindfulness-based timer which displays a notification/reminder at user-defined intervals.
-It is another take on a 'Mindfulness Bell', with some accompanying text.
+It is another take on a 'Mindfulness Bell', with the addition of accompanying text.
-Reminders are taken from a configurable list, and can be configured either for periodic or random intervals.
+The reminders are taken from a configurable list, and are chosen at random at a selected interval.
+The reminder interval can either be periodic (in intervals down to a 15 minute granularity) or random (between a selected range of minutes).

 Some default reminders are provided as examples.
 You can add, edit, or remove these default reminders as you like.